 volunteering with should be able to help you with your fundraising

 by providing ideas and suggesting possible sources of funds.

-The Students' Union also offers support to students fundraising.
+The Students' Union at UWE also offers support to students fundraising.
 Through fundraising you will gain a wide range of valuable skills, but it is essential that you allow enough time to raise the required money.